cilium/cilium/Documentation/concepts/networking/masquerading.rst

 .. image:: masquerade.png
     :align: center

-For IPv6 addresses masquerading is performed only when using iptables implementation mode.

 This behavior can be disabled with the option ``enable-ipv4-masquerade: false`` for IPv4 and ``enable-ipv6-masquerade: false`` for IPv6 traffic leaving the host.